jegadeshhike/sch-elk-orchestration/README.md

 7. Log on as your IAM User to the AWS Data Pipeline console on the specified region.

-8. Activate to run the Pipeline.
+8. Make sure all instances in the Opswork stack are stopped.
+Activate to run the Pipeline.